jorgelm95/EmpowermentLabs-iOS-Technical-test/README.md

 - Recipe List
 - Recipe Detail

+I have added a condition to the search box to only make the API call if it has more than 4 characters entered to prevent a little bit too many requests to the API that may cause a buffer or memory crashes.

+# Test cases
+You can search with the following cases pastes burger ramen soup
+Chocolate

 Unitary Test:
 Unitary test has being developed unider Test Stunt / Test Double methodology wich allow to run all test in a local environment.
 This methodology is based on five entities: